 Later, explore the two walking circuits.
 Beginning with the upper walk, which is a quarter-mile long and takes approximately 45 minutes.
 From here you can see the Two Sisters, Bosseti, Adam and Eve, Bernabe Mendez, Mbiguá and San Martín Falls.
 The lower circuit has been described as the "most beautiful thousand meter walk in the world."
 Heading in a clockwise direction you get a very different perspective of the falls.
 Watch out when you get to the middle of the walkway - you might get wet!!

 Spend the morning exploring independently, and transfer back to the airport for your afternoon flight to Buenos Aires.
-In the afternoon, explore Brazil's capital city and take in an evening dinner Tango show.
+In the afternoon, explore Argentina's capital city and take in an evening dinner Tango show.
 At Esquina Carlos Gardel, we will experience this intimate dance that unifies the city and its people together in a passionate embrace.
 The tango expresses the heart and the spirit of Argentina.

 This morning tour the exciting and seductive city of Buenos Aires!
 This tour includes a bilingual tour guide and visits to typical neighborhoods like La Boca, Palermo, Recoleta, and the Colon Theater, the National Congress and the Presidential Palace.
 Experience the highlights of Buenos Aires, and appreciate this great city.